aridoza/foundational-java/Concurrency/concurrency1.md

 > Atomic is a common word in computer science.
 It refers to a set of two or more events that all must either happen or not happen.
 A common example would be a credit card transaction... a user goes on line, orders a book, and her credit card is denied.
 Or, her credit card is debited, but the book is out of stock.
  Now you might ask - why not just check that the book is in stock and that there is enough available credit, before executing the transaction?
 But when you think about it, that won't help, because what happens if just after you check, the last copy of the book gets sold, or the last dollar of credit gets used up?
 For these cases we need to ensure that the events are _atomic_ - they happen all or nothing.

-The two events - ordering the book and debiting the credit card, must occur atomically - you don't ever want a situation
+The two events - ordering the book and debiting the credit card, must occur atomically - you don't ever want a situation where the merchandise gets shipped, but the credit card was rejected, or arguably worse - where the credit card was billed but the order was never shipped.
+Atomic transactions ensure that in a multi-step transaction such as this, either all of the steps of the transaction complete, or none of them do, (i.e. they all "roll-back").

 Note that using the synchronized method approach, if you have different instances of that class, it is entirely permissible for different threads to access those methods on _different_ object instances.
 If you want to lock a method across _all_ object instances of that class, then you can make that mutex static.
 There are a few variations, but in this course we will not look further into that approach.